Is personal branding cosmetic fluff? Is it a fad? Do I need one? Do I have one? What is a personal brand?

 In the leadership development world, there is a lot of talk about what a personal brand is and what it is not.

-I believe that personal branding is the combination of your life‘s purpose and how to share that purpose.
+Personal branding is the combination of your life’s purpose and how to share that purpose.
 It’s 80% mindset, 20% brand strategy.

 The term “personal brand” has been around for 20+ years and was originally used by Tom Peters in 1997 in an article for Fast Company.
 It’s an interesting read.
 Personal brand development today has changed, but we get the jist of what it takes to develop a “Brand Called You”